cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ## {% fa fa-download %} Direct download

-If you're not using Node or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly from our CDN" https://download.cypress.io/desktop %}.
+If you're not using Node or `npm` in your project or you want to try Cypress out quickly, you can always {% url "download Cypress directly from our CDN" https://download.cypress.io/desktop %}.

 {% note warning %}
 Recording runs to the Dashboard is not possible from the direct download.
 This download is only intended as a quick way to try out Cypress.
 To record tests to the Dashboard, you'll need to install Cypress as an `npm` dependency.